buhrmi/audissey/README.md

 Copyright (C) 2016 Stefan Buhrmester <buhrmi@gmail.com>

-Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.
+Everyone is permitted to copy and distribute verbatim or modified copies of the code accompanying this license document, and changing it is allowed in any way that pleases you.

 DO WHAT THE FUCK YOU WANT TO UNIVERSAL LICENSE
 TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION